hadizh20/ResearchProj_MyelinSheathWaveguides/SimulationModes/GeneratingFigures/README.txt

 This folder contains MATLAB code used to generate the magnitude plot and vector plot for each of the modes.
-Note that the code used to generate the magnitude plot uses the magnitude data also provided here, named after each mode.
-Magnitude data saved from the software, magnitude plot code primarily provided by software.